epangelinan/doctor-lookup/README.md

 ## Description

 _This is a JavaScript app utilizing an API from https://developer.betterdoctor.com/.
-The user is presented with a form where they can enter a certain medical issue, i.e. rash, sore throat, etc.  After hitting the Submit button, a list of nearby doctors that can treat the medical issue is shown. }_
+The user is presented with a form where they can enter a certain medical issue, i.e. rash, sore throat, etc.  After hitting the Submit button, a list of nearby doctors that can treat the medical issue is shown._

 ## Setup/Installation Requirements